alphagov/finder-frontend/README.md

 $ bundle exec rake
 ```

-The application has jasmine tests, which can be accessed at `/specs` when the application is running in development mode.
+The application has Jasmine tests, which can be accessed at `/specs` when the application is running in development mode.
 These are also run when `rake`, above, is run.

+To run the Jasmine tests separately: `bundle exec cucumber`

-To run JavaScript tests separately: `bundle exec rake spec:javascript`
+To run the JavaScript Jasmine tests separately: `bundle exec rake spec:javascript`

 [govuk-content-schemas]: https://github.com/alphagov/govuk-content-schemas
 [content_schema_examples]: https://github.com/alphagov/finder-frontend/blob/master/lib/govuk_content_schema_examples.rb